officialeric/project-diary/README.md

-# Create.Keep.Ideas with Project Dairy by keeping your products records
+# Create.Preview.Keep with Project Dairy by keeping your products records

+Showcase your Ideas and let Project Diary properly manage them by Providing you greatest and trusted platform for creating , keeping and tracking your progress untill you achieve your Goals!

 created and Maintained by Eric Ernest